 Changing the child’s name

 A child’s forename may be changed once before they are two years old by applying to the Registrar General to record the change.
 Changing your child's forename can include a change to a middle name.
 The original name will be removed from the certificate.
 The registrar will help you to do this and explain who can apply to change the child’s name.
-You can contact the Registrar General at the address below.
+You can contact the Registrar General a the National Records of Scotland.

 Once a child is over two years old their birth certificate can be amended to show a new surname.
 The original name will also remain on the birth certificate.
 However, a child’s surname can be re-registered before the age of two if the father’s name is added to the birth certificate (see below).

 Adding the father’s name